QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 Of note is that we also used
 `Makie.jl` for plotting,
-`SimJulia.jl` for discrete event scheduling, `QuantumClifford.jl` for efficient simulation of Clifford circuits, and `QuantumOptics.jl` for convenient master equation integration.
+`ConcurrentSim.jl` for discrete event scheduling, `QuantumClifford.jl` for efficient simulation of Clifford circuits, and `QuantumOptics.jl` for convenient master equation integration.
 Many of these tools were used under the hood without being invoked directly.